Bigroads logo

 Palisades State Park - features geological formations (e.g. quartzie cliffs), camping, hiking, and rock climbing

 My favorite state park in South Dakota is, by far, Custer State Park.
-Custer is certainly one of the finest state parks in the U.S..
-It has awesome hiking, scenic driving, and near-guaranteed wildlife viewing (e.g. bison and wild donkeys).
+Custer is undeniably one of the finest state parks in the U.S..
+It has awesome hiking, scenic driving, and near-guaranteed wildlife viewing (e.g. bison, pronghorn, and wild donkeys).
 The state park is also close to tons of other outdoor activities and attractions in the Black Hills.
 If you haven't been to the Black Hills, I would plan a trip to spend 7-10 days there and explore all that it has to offer.

 BEST WATERFALLS IN SOUTH DAKOTA